- Corporate Profile

 Protecting the Information of Intuit Customers and Third Parties

 If a supplier is required to gather data, they will responsibly collect, use and protect the data and personal information that customers give to Intuit.
 This includes the data and personal information that our customers give us about their own customers or employees.

 Intuit suppliers agree to ensure that the principles of this Code are communicated to their employees and throughout their respective supply chains as appropriate.
 Suppliers should also take proactive and appropriate steps to ensure the principles of this Code are adopted and applied by their suppliers, agents and contractors to the extent applicable.

 Right to Audit

 Intuit has the right to periodically perform evaluations to ensure that our suppliers, their subcontractors and their next-tier suppliers are complying with this Code and with applicable laws and regulations.
 Intuit has the right to visit (and/or have external monitors visit) supplier facilities, with or without notice, to assess compliance with this Code and the law.

 Contact Information and Escalation Procedures

-You may contact the Integrity Line at any time by calling:
+Anyone may contact the Intuit Integrity Line at any time: